ericgolftourney/StoreLocatorPlus/readme.txt

 wish.
 We prefer that our customers pay us because they like what we do and want to support our efforts to bring useful software to market.
 Learn more on our [CSL License Terms page](http://redmine.cybersprocket.com/projects/commercial-products/wiki/Cyber_Sprocket_Labs_Licensing_Terms "CSL License Terms page").

+= How can i translate the plugin into my language? =

+* Find on internet the free program POEDIT, and learn how it works.
+* Use the file store-locator-plus.pot that is located in the languages directory of this plugin to create or update slplus-[your languagecode].po and slplus-[your languagecode].mo.
+* Place these file in the languages subdirectory.
+* If everything is ok, email the files to lobbyjones@cybersprocket.com and we will add them to the next release.
+* For more information on POT files, domains, gettext and i18n have a look at the I18n for WordPress developers Codex page and more specifically at the section about themes and plugins.

 == Screenshots ==